History of Bad Bunny in Timeline

 In 2018, Bad Bunny established the Good Bunny Foundation (Fundación el Buen Conejo), focusing on youth empowerment, cultural preservation, and community development in Puerto Rico.

-January 2019: Criticism of Don Omar's Tweet
+January 2019: Criticism of Don Omar's homophobic tweet

-July 22, 2019: Protest against Ricardo Rosselló
+July 22, 2019: Protest Against Government Corruption

-2019: Nomination for Telemundo's Humanitarian Award
+2019: Nomination for Telemundo's Premios Tu Música Urbano Humanitarian Award

-In 2019, Bad Bunny was nominated for Telemundo's inaugural Premios Tu Música Urbano in the category of "Humanitarian Award of the Year."
+In 2019, Bad Bunny was nominated for Telemundo's inaugural Premios Tu Música Urbano in the category of 'Humanitarian Award of the Year'.

-February 2020: Protest on The Tonight Show
+February 2020: Protest on The Tonight Show Starring Jimmy Fallon

 Loading Video...